Beaver Creek Summer Guide

 Scenic, not frantic

-Beaver Creek is good at the kind of summer day that mixes one lift ride or hike with lunch, village time, and maybe one evening event, not a relentless all-day checklist.
+Beaver Creek is good at the kind of summer day that mixes one lift ride or hike with lunch, village time, and maybe one evening event, not a relentless all-day schedule.

 Beaver Creek lodge or village evening scene